-After many years of work, I completed writing, illustrating and designing a book on the history of Russian plans for space exploration.
-It was published by Apogee Prime (ISBN 978-1926837-25-3)
+After many years of work, I completed writing, illustrating and designing a book on the history of the Russian space program.
+It was published by Apogee Prime (ISBN 978-1926837-25-3).

 Get this book!
 This is an impressive, artfully done and seminal masterpiece...

 I now have my coworker's copy in my grubby little hands.